-Systems for the assessment and verification of consistency of performance (Assessment and Verification of Constancy of Performance) The five different systems (termed 1, 1+, 2, 3, 4) describe the tasks that a notified body must perform and the data that the manufacturer must perform themselves.
-AVCP systems are described in Appendix V of CPR (amended in spring 2014).
+Systems for the Assessment and Verification of Constancy of Performance.
+The five different systems (termed 1, 1+, 2+, 3, 4) describe the tasks that a notified body must perform and the data that the manufacturer must perform themselves.
+AVCP systems are described in Annex V of CPR (amended in spring 2014).
 For wood products whose natural performance against fire is changed as a result of treatment, the manufacturer is covered by AVCP system 1, which implies third-party production monitoring at the manufacturing site.

 In order to meet the requirements, it is necessary to use the structures and construction products with suitable properties for the intended use.
 The term construction products refers to products manufactured for incorporation into permanent buildings.
 The term construction products with certified properties is a collective term for products whose properties have been substantiated during manufacture.
 This has implications for the degree of monitoring of product features that should be performed in the workplace in order to ensure that the product meets the requirements of the regulations.
 There are four different ways to certify the properties of construction products.
 These are:

 Option a) approval/production control is the only type of authentication implying monitoring of the fulfillment of Swedish requirements for the purposes specified in the certification.
 The developer must therefore ensure that approval/production controls actually refer to the current usage.
 If this is not the case, the product is treated in the same way as a product whose properties are certified under options b), c) or d).
 The options b), c) and d) means that the product is not checked against Swedish requirements, but merely that the developer must have confidence in the declaration of the characteristics of the supplied product.
 It is the developer who must check that these product characteristics are consistent with BBR requirements.
 They need not perform any tests of these properties other than determining whether the product is appropriate by examining the declaration.